DonHulieo/don-trafficlights/README.md

     duration = {
-        civCheckTime = 3000, -- How often it checks (in ms) if a civilian is stopped // Acts as a psuedo timer for reds leoCheckTime = 1000, -- How often to check if a LEO is in a vehicle and has sirens on lightTime = 5000 -- How long until the lights reset after changing }
+        civCheckTime = 3000, -- How often it checks (in ms) if a civilian is stopped // Acts as a psuedo timer for reds leoCheckTime = 1000, -- How often to check if a LEO is in a vehicle and has sirens on lightTime = 5000, -- How long until the lights reset after changing leoLightTime = 7500 -- How long lights stay green for an LEO with sirens on }
 }

+Config.JobCheck = 'First Responder' -- Set to either LEO, EMS or FirstResponder to change what jobs trigger a light change
 ```
 # LEO's
-- Set your server's emergency service related job names in Config.AuthorizedJobs.
+- Set your server's emergency service related job names (if they're different) in Config.AuthorizedJobs.